Glory-AI/CAPSTONE-PROJECT-LITA/README.md

 * *Question definition*

-  This project aims to understand customer behavior, track subscription types,and identify key trends in cancellations and renewals.
+  This project aims to answer questions to understand customer behavior, track subscription types,and identify key trends in cancellations and renewals.

 * *Data Source*